jeff-abe/amath482/README.md

 - Project 3: Principle Component Analysis on Videos of Simple Harmonic Oscillators
   - The purpose of this report is to extract the position of a mass from three camera angles for four separate simple harmonic oscillator experiments and perform principle component analysis to describe the oscillatory motion.
 - Project 4: Using Linear Discriminant Analysis to Build a Tertiary Classiﬁer for Music
-  - Thepurposeofthisreportisusewavelettransforms,principlecomponentanalysis,andlineardiscriminant analysis to train and test a classiﬁcation model using 5 second clips from different artists and genres.
+  - The purpose of this report is to use wavelet transforms, principle component analysis, and linear discriminant analysis to train and test a classiﬁcation model using 5 second clips from different artists and genres.
 - Project 5: An Introduction to Neural Networks for Classiﬁcation of the Fashion-MNIST Dataset
   - The purpose of this report is to design fully-connected and convolutional neural networks to classify images of clothing into their types.